Zouping Revisited: Change and Continuity in a Chinese County

 5:00-5:30 PM: Book signing and sale of Zouping Revisited: Adaptive Governance in a Chinese County

 Thomas P. Bernstein taught Chinese politics and comparative communism at Indiana, Yale, and Columbia from 1966 to 2007.
-After retirement, he moved to Irvine, California with an affiliation at UCI.
+After retirement, he moved to Irvine, California with an affiliation at University of California, Irvine.
 He has published on Chinese and Soviet collectivization of agriculture, the Great Leap Forward famine and its Soviet counterpart, Chinese youth and education, and on reform era rural politics.
 He did research in Zouping in 1985.
-Most recently he co-edited (with Li Hua-yu) China Learns from the Soviet Union, 1949-Present (2010).
+Most recently he co-edited (with Hua-yu Li) China Learns from the Soviet Union, 1949-Present (2010).

 Thomas B. Gold is Professor of Sociology at the University of California, Berkeley.
 He also served as Associate Dean of International and Area Studies.
 From 2000-2016 he was Executive Director of the Inter-University Program for Chinese Language Studies.
 His research addresses issues of social and political change on both sides of the Taiwan Strait.
 He was a member of the first group of American government-sponsored exchange students to China, spending February 1979-February 1980 at Fudan University.
 He spent a month in Fengjiacun/Zouping County in 1986 looking at sprouts of private entrepreneurship.